A conventional stuffed squash recipe: half a squash, stuffed to the brim (photos #1 and #2 © Chef Eric Levine).

-Like the other popular winter squash, butternut squash (Cucurbita moschata), the skin of an acorn squash is thick and hard, and it is an effort to peel it.
+Like the other popular winter squash, butternut squash (Cucurbita moschata), the skin of acorn squash is thick and hard, and it is an effort to peel it.
 But either squash is easily cut in half with a large, sharp knife.
-It can then be baked, plain or stuffed with grain, meat or vegetable mixtures.
+It can then be baked, plain, or stuffed with grain, meat, or vegetable mixtures.

 Acorn squash are smaller than butternut squash (an acorn is one to two pounds, four to seven inches long), and half of an acorn makes a convenient individual portion.
 It is similar in flavor to butternut.